Carney's Davos speech was a sales pitch

 What it’s doing is creating a dense web of connections across trade, investment, culture, on which we can draw for future challenges and opportunities.

-..."we promise we're not crazy, and we're not just doing the same old thing over again.
+..."we promise this isn't naive, and we're not just doing the same thing over again.
 We just think smaller coalitions less overburdened by large issues can act more efficiently together."

 Middle powers must act together, because if we’re not at the table, we’re on the menu.